 Perturbations introduced at each model integration

 Errors in the underlying numerical model arise from approximations in the discretisations and from assumptions in the parametrizations of unresolved processes.
-The resulting errors give rise to inherent uncertainty in the accuracy of the model solutions, and in the ECMWF ensemble forecasting system, that uncertainty is simulated by the inclusion of two stochastic parametrization schemes: the Stochastically Perturbed Parametrization Tendency scheme (SPPT, Buizza et al., 1999; Palmer et al., 2009; Leutbecher et al. 2017).
+The resulting errors give rise to inherent uncertainty in the accuracy of the model solutions, and in the ECMWF ensemble forecasting system, that uncertainty is simulated by the inclusion of the Stochastically Perturbed Parametrization Tendency scheme (SPPT, Buizza et al., 1999; Palmer et al., 2009; Leutbecher et al. 2017).
 SPPT represents the uncertainty from the atmospheric physics parametrization schemes by stochastically perturbing the net tendencies (excluding the heating rates due to clear-sky radiation, see Lock et al., 2019) from the atmospheric physics schemes.
 Until 2018, the Stochastic Kinetic Energy Backscatter scheme (SKEB, Shutts, 2005; Berner et al., 2009; Leutbecher et al., 2017) was also used to introduce stochastic perturbations to simulate the otherwise unresolved upscale transfer of energy from sub-grid scales to the resolved scales, by introducing a stochastic streamfunction forcing.
 The most recent model configurations showed SKEB contributing little additional skill (over SPPT), while adding significant computational cost to the ensemble forecasts.
 As such, SKEB is no longer active in ENS.
 A detailed discussion of the stochastic parametrizations used at ECMWF and their impact on forecast skill is presented in Leutbecher et al. (2017).

 - Buizza, R., Miller, M., & Palmer, T. N. (1999), Stochastic representation of model uncertainties in the ECMWF Ensemble Prediction System.
 Q. J. R. Meteorol.
 Soc., 125, 2887-2908. doi:10.1002/qj.49712556006